 version of this document in a more accessible format, please email firstname.lastname@example.org.

 Please tell us what format you need.
 It will help us if you say what assistive technology you use.

 Information broken down by: DfT franchised train operator

-The total cost of operating the rail network for train operators franchised by the Department for Transport (DfT) in 2011/12 was £9.6 billion, which is £0.3 billion higher than last year.
-This consisted of £6.5 billion of train operator operating costs, and £3.1 billion of Network Grant paid to Network Rail.
-Note that the cost of running the whole rail network would be higher than this as it would include the costs of train operators not franchised by DfT.
+The total cost of operating the rail network for train operators franchised by Department for Transport (DfT) in the financial year ending 2015 was £10.5 billion, which is £0.2 billion higher than last year.
+This consisted of £7.4 billion of train operator operating costs, and £3.1 billion of Network Grant paid to Network Rail.
+Note that the cost of running the whole rail network will have been higher than this as it would include the costs of train operators not franchised by DfT.

 The costs of running the passenger rail network by DfT franchised train operating companies are shown below.

-1 The National Express East Anglia franchise ended on 5 February 2012 when Greater Anglia took over the franchise.
+1 The East Coast ended on 1 March 2015 when Virgin Trains East Coast took over the franchise.

 Any figures relating to premia or associated payments to the Department for Transport or Passenger Transport Executives are excluded.
 Within this total are payments made by operators to Network Rail for access to the rail network which contribute towards infrastructure costs.